LauraDanielaa/computer-science-III/README.md

-# computer-science-III
-This repository is for computer science III course
+# Computer science III
+## Repository content
+In this repository you will find  the workshops that are the tasks assigned throughout the computing science III